gosnmp/gosnmp/README.md

 in March 2013 and I've been working on it ever since.

-At the moment I'm keeping it open so it can act as a central clearing house for issues and discussions around who is going fork and maintain gosnmp - maybe one person, maybe a team.
+At the moment I'm keeping it open so it can act as a central clearing house for issues and discussions around who is going to fork and maintain gosnmp - maybe one person, maybe a team.
 Here are some suggestions around short term goals:

 - more tests, both unit and integration